Video Processing Acceleration Using FPGA-in-the-Loop

 Streaming 2-D FIR Filter.

 b.
-Select HDL Code Generation > Generate HDL for Subsystem in the context menu.
+Select HDL Code > Generate HDL for Subsystem in the context menu.

 Alternatively, you can generate HDL code by entering the following command at the MATLAB prompt:

-If you do not want to generate HDL code, you can copy pre-generated HDL files to the current directory using this command:
+If you do not want to generate HDL code, you can use the pre-generated HDL files located in the

 Before using FPGA-in-the-Loop, make sure your system environment is set up properly for accessing FPGA design software.
-You can use the function hdlsetuptoolpath to add ISE or Quartus II to the system path for the current MATLAB session.
+You can use the function hdlsetuptoolpath to add Xilinx Vivado or Intel Quartus Prime to the system path for the current MATLAB session.

 For Xilinx FPGA boards, run

-This example assumes that the Altera Quartus II executable is C:\altera\11.0\quartus\bin\quartus.exe.
-Substitute with your actual executable if it is different.
+This example assumes that the Intel Quartus Prime executable is located in C:\Intel\quartus\18.1\bin64.
+Substitute with your actual executable location if it is different.

 Select a board in the board list.